 - Irritants coming into contact with the eye, such as shampoo, a foreign object or eyelash rubbing against the conjunctiva, or chlorinated water – known as irritant conjunctivitis

 What to do next

-It is advised that you come to see one of our doctors if you are experiencing conjunctivitis infections, in order to get a proper diagnosis and treatment for any viral or bacterial causes.
-We are available six days a week.
+It is advised that you come to see one of our doctors if you are experiencing pink eye infections, in order to get a proper diagnosis and treatment for any viral or bacterial causes.
+We are available five days a week.
 Give us a call or use our online booking system to make an appointment.

-Conjunctivitis, or pink eye, is usually contagious for as long as you have symptoms of eye watering and discharge.
+Pink eye is usually contagious for as long as you have symptoms of eye-watering and discharge.
 The condition usually does not last longer than a week.